The Reservoir Site

 Building Bois d’Arc Lake:

 When complete, the dam will be about two miles long and 90 feet tall.
 The lake itself will be 16,641 surface acres, or approximately 26 square miles in size, and will provide a firm yield of 108 million gallons per day (MGD).
 In addition to the dam, a number of other structures are being built to collect and carry water from the lake to homes and businesses across North Texas.

 Reservoir Site Project Status:

-The Bois d’Arc Lake dam will be done later in 2021 with impoundment, or capturing, of water expected to begin by spring 2021.
+The Bois d’Arc Lake dam will be done later in 2021.
+Impoundment, or capturing, of water began on April 14, 2021.
 It could take 24 months or longer to fill the reservoir.
 The District expects to begin delivering water by 2022.

 Construction activities on the dam and reservoir began in May 2018, and since then have included: